CBS Studios: Desilu Productions, later Paramount Network Television

-On January 1, 2006, as the CBS/Viacom split took effect, CBS inherited Paramount's television program library, with the second incarnation of Viacom keeping Paramount's films, the MTV Networks and the BET Networks.
+Formation

 On January 17, 2006, CBS Corporation CEO Les Moonves announced that Paramount Television would be renamed CBS Paramount Television as of that day, and the network division becoming CBS Paramount Network Television, and the domestic distribution arm becoming CBS Paramount Domestic Television.

-On September 26, 2006, CBS Corporation merged its television distribution arms—King World, CBS Paramount International Television and CBS Paramount Domestic Television—to form CBS Television Distribution (CBSTVD).
+On September 26, 2006, CBS Corporation merged its television distribution arms—King World, CBS Paramount International Television and CBS Paramount Domestic Television—to form CBS Television Distribution.
 CBS Home Entertainment was then established as a subsidiary of the latter.

-On May 17, 2009, the Paramount name was dropped after a -year loan of its use from sister company Viacom, forming CBS Television Studios.
+On May 17, 2009, the Paramount name was dropped after a 3½-year loan of its use from sister company Viacom, forming CBS Television Studios.

 National Amusements retained majority control of both CBS and the second Viacom.
 For a short time, many of Paramount's theatrical films were distributed domestically by CBS Television Distribution (the new name for the distribution arm as of 2007).
 Paramount Home Entertainment continues to distribute home video sales of CBS shows through the CBS DVD brand.

 From 2009 until 2011, all shows produced by the company aired on either CBS or The CW.
-In the past, Paramount Television produced shows for all networks, but especially had a good relationship with ABC (much as Universal Television had a good relationship with eventually sister network NBC).
-The Cleaner, which aired on A&E until September 2009, was the most recent show from the company to air on a network other than CBS or the CW (which is ironic when NBC/ABC's ownership of A&E is taken into account).
+In the past, Paramount Television produced shows for all networks, but especially had a good relationship with ABC (much as Universal Television had a good relationship with eventual sister network NBC).
+The Cleaner, which aired on A&E until September 2009, was the most recent show from the company to air on a network other than CBS or The CW (which is ironic when NBC/ABC's ownership of A&E is taken into account).
 This was until BET began airing new episodes of The Game in 2011.
 In 2012, USA Network began airing Common Law.

-CTS does not directly produce any shows appearing on Showtime, a premium cable television network co-owned with the studio.
+CBS Television Studios does not directly produce any shows appearing on Showtime, a premium cable television network co-owned with the studio.
 Instead, sister company Showtime Entertainment handles in-house productions for the network.
-However, CTD and its international arm handle syndication distribution for these shows if they ever appear in syndication.
+However, CBS Television Distribution and its international arm handle syndication distribution for these shows if they ever appear in syndication.

 On October 25, 2018, CBS Television Studios announced the opening of a new animation division, CBS Eye Animation Productions.
-A new Star Trek series entitled Star Trek: Lower Decks was announced at the same time.
+A new Star Trek series entitled Star Trek: Lower Decks was announced simultaneously.

+ViacomCBS re-merger; rebranding as CBS Studios

-It was announced on August 14, 2019, that parent company CBS Corporation would reunite with Viacom to form a combined media company and be renamed ViacomCBS.
-For the first time in 13 years, ViacomCBS will encompass Paramount's film studio, the current incarnation of its television division and CBS's production studio under one umbrella.
+It was announced on August 13, 2019, that parent company CBS Corporation would reunite with Viacom to form a combined media company and be renamed ViacomCBS (now known as Paramount Global).
+The merger closed on December 4.
+For the first time in nearly fourteen years, Paramount Global encompasses the Paramount Pictures film studio, the current incarnation of its television division, and CBS's production studio under one umbrella.

-CBS Studios

-On October 8, 2020, it was announced that CTS had been renamed CBS Studios as part of a unification of branding elements between CBS divisions, citing that use of the word "Television" in the name was antiquated due to its position of producing programming for multiple platforms.
+On October 8, 2020, it was announced that CBS Television Studios had been renamed CBS Studios as part of a unification of branding elements between CBS divisions, citing that use of the word "Television" in the name was antiquated due to its position of producing programming for multiple platforms.